Sagamihara stabbings: Legal proceedings

 On 20 February 2017, Uematsu was found mentally competent to stand trial.
 On 24 February 2019, Uematsu was charged with 19 counts of murder, 24 counts of attempted murder, two counts of illegal confinement causing injury, three counts of illegal confinement, one count of unlawful entry, and one count of violating the Firearm and Sword Possession Control Law.

 Uematsu's defense team said they planned to argue that he was mentally incompetent at the time of the crime, due to the effects of marijuana.
-On 23 December 2019, Uematsu said he would admit to the crime during the trial, saying that denying the charges against him "would be quibbling and make the trial too complex."
+On 23 December 2019, Uematsu said he would admit to the crime during the trial, saying that denying the charges against him "would be quibbling and make the trial too complex".

 On 8 January 2020, Uematsu pleaded not guilty to the stabbings.
 On 17 February 2020, the prosecution announced that the death penalty was officially sought against Uematsu saying the rampage was "inhumane" and left "no room for leniency."

-On 16 March 2020, Uematsu was sentenced to death by the Yokohama District Court, having previously said he would not challenge any verdict or sentence.

-On 30 March 2020, Uematsu's death sentence was finalized as he withdrew automatic appeal to the upper courts.
+On 16 March, Uematsu was sentenced to death by the Yokohama District Court, having previously said he would not challenge any verdict or sentence.
+On 30 March, Uematsu's death sentence was finalized as he withdrew automatic appeal to the upper courts.

-In April 2022, two years after his sentencing, Uematsu appealed for a re-trial for his case.
-In April 2023, his request for a re-trial was dismissed.
+While incarcerating at the Tokyo Detention House, in April 2022, two years after his sentencing, Uematsu appealed for a retrial for his case.
+In April 2023, his request was dismissed.